 This matter allows for the installation of a question: Where do these women proposed by Anaut appear delineated?
 They appear inhabiting a sinuous territory, at the crossroads of a diffuse limit between what is one’s own and that which belongs to others, between mythology and the intimate circle.
 Her friends or their own body, as an alter ego of those female bodies that have come out of the profane to find sacredness.
 As if a movement became necessary to make the membrane porous to put the sacred at a distance from the intimate, or would recognize a certain sacredness in the vicinity.
 As has already been pointed out, this is how her work operates in order to give entity to a repertoire of images-bodies coming from a recognizable or diffuse mythology created by the artist.
 A crossroads that puts on stage the relationships between corporeality, nature, theatricality and religiosity.

-*(Excerpts from the text published in the book “My own, the adoration, the wandering.
-Julieta Anaut”, Ediciones ArtexArte, 2020.)
+*Excerpts from the prologue of the book “My own, the adoration, the wandering.
+Julieta Anaut”, Ediciones ArtexArte, 2020.

 As above, so below.
 Sky and earth.
 All the landscapes we know, the paths we walk, the objects we utilize, the stories that belong to us, but also the magic and the mystery that set us in motion.
 Is it possible to simulate these experiences?
 The exercise would be to choose and compose an image-altar with our treasures.
 We could select the small things, the minimal stories.
 As if behind or inside those simple wonders hid an immense force that only each one of us can see.